ALTELYS

 Overview

-The aim of the ALTELYS project is to develop a tool to support the territorial and energy transition of urban buildings by mapping urban heat islands (UHIs) in real time.
-In this way, ALTELYS will lead to better territorial management and strengthen the resilience of territories in the face of the climate challenges of today and tomorrow.
+The ALTELYS project has developed a tool to support the territorial and energy transition of urban buildingsthrough real-time cartographic representation of urban heat islands (UHI).
+It thus supports better territorial management and strengthens the resilience of territories in the face of current and future climate challenges.

-In addition, through its innovative methodology, the tool gives an important place to local citizens by allowing the collection of participatory data to be as close as possible to local realities.
-The tool developed will be available to a wide range of users, from land managers to local residents, not forgetting those involved in research: the tool will enable data to be viewed and accessed differently according to an established typology of users.
+In addition, thanks to its innovative methodology, the tool gives an important place to local citizens by allowing the collection of participatory data to be as close as possible to local realities.

 Methodology

 ALTELYS proposes a bottom-up approach to mapping UHI.
-To do this, the project first analyses the territorial characteristics of UHI in detail using in-situ data, then generalizes them to larger ensembles and to the fine scale of territories using multi-source satellite data.
+To do this, the project has focused primarily on analyzing the geographical characteristics of UHI in detail using in-situ data, then generalizes them to larger ensembles and to the fine scale of territories using multi-source satellite data.
 This innovative approach, based on a network of sensors located within the urban matrix and supplemented by satellite data, enables the creation of reference libraries linked to buildings on the one hand, and to seasonal weather patterns on the other.
+To this end, several types of satellite data were tested in order to determine which were most suitable.

 The work carried out by the LETG-Rennes laboratory, in particular the RUN project, its LoRaWAN-connected sensors and its dedicated Rennes Urban Network platform, is the entry point for ALTELYS.
-In Brazil, the project's international application area, data from NetAtmo connected sensors will be used.
+In Brazil, the project's international application area, data from NetAtmo participatory sensors have been installed and connected via Wi-Fi.

 Application site(s)